Battle of Garni: Prelude

 Jalal al-Din Mangburni sent an abasement letter to Queen Rusudan demanding subordination of Georgia under his rule.
 At the same time, he assembled a huge military force, asking for troops from his allies and nobles across the empire.
 The purpose was to completely crush the Kingdom of Georgia and take all its dominions successfully ceding its existence.
 The Georgian court and leadership had notes and reports about a possible intervention but did not consider it necessary to take measures since that threat was not taken seriously.
 Instead, the nobility replied by sending a letter that reminded Jalal al-Din of his crushing defeat against the Mongols, while having no idea how strong his empire already was by then.
 In 1225, a large Khwarezmid army crossed the Georgian border and soon both parties met on the battlefield.

 Strength

 Under the command of Queen Rusudan, messengers were sent out to all regions of the Kingdom of Georgia in order to gather troops.
 During that period the kingdom had the potential to raise around 100,000 men in total including mercenaries.
 However the Georgians had reserved some forces for security reasons, thus leaving around 60–70,000 men for battle.
 The strength of the invading army far exceeded that of Rusudan's forces.
 According to the Georgian chronicler Jamtaaghmtsereli, the army of Jalal ad-Din was 140,000 men strong.
 Alexander Mikaberidze say that Jalal al-Din was the head of an army of 200,000 Turkmen and various mercenaries.
+Richard G. Hovanissian offers a more modest estimate of 60,000.